 They started with the original Arizona Wildcat face and altered it to represent traditional Mexican sugar skulls, adding symbols of Tucson and the state of Arizona.

 For instance, the infinity sign was placed to show that the love for the university is infinite.
-Many of the elements were derived from the University of Arizona's vault logos as a way to pay tribute to the rich past of the institution and those who came before it.
+Many of the elements were derived from the University of Arizona's vintage logos as a way to pay tribute to the rich past of the institution and those who came before it.